-Instructional time: Actual time needed may vary depending on course format, number and qualifications of candidates, and the learning activities selected.
-Breaks require additional time.
-Based on 12-16 candidates:
+More instructional time may be required depending on course format, number of candidates and the learning activities selected.

+Trainer course time breakdown:

-Trainer course Classroom Water Total Time (16 hr.)
-Varies (up to 9.5 hr.)
-Varies (up to 6.5 hr.)
+Classroom:Varies (up to 9.5 hours)Water:Varies (up to 6.5 hours)Total Time:up to 16 hours

 Required equipment: Classroom supplies such as tables, chairs, flip chart paper, stand and markers, masking tape, A/V equipment.
 In-water sessions require 2.3 kg (5 lb.) and 4.5 kg (10 lb.) objects, manikin, rescue can, rescue tube or shoulder loop and line with buoyant object, buoyant throwing aids, first aid supplies including adult/child/infant CPR manikins, barrier devices, AED trainer and AED-compatible manikins.